Aug 07 - 21 2018

 One of our most sought after routes every year, the passage between Norway and Iceland has everything.
-Incredible coastline, open ocean sailing, the Arctic Circle, whales and more.
+Incredible coastline and coastal exploration, open ocean sailing, the Arctic Circle, whales and more.
 For a true, incredible adventure with loads of learning included, there is simply nothing to beat this.

 Day 1: Joining day